 Insider Tip: “We have created a Wellness Consortium of the best yoga and foundation instructors that have nice expertise in their practice,” says Talbot.
-“We have wellness classes that include core and more, foundation training and Yamuna body rolling.
 Our weekend classes are hosted in unique areas at the property.”

 Located across the street from the Heidel House Resort on Green Lake, this relaxing and soothing spot has floor-to-ceiling views of Tuscumbia Golf Course and is surrounded by nature.
 Guests can snuggle into a robe and slippers and explore the facility.

 Evensong's most-requested service is the Inner Journey Massage, a full-body massage with heated stones placed on Chakra points on the body.
 The stones relax the muscles and a Swedish massage techniques increase circulation to relieve sore and stiff muscles, says Druellen Kosti, Evensong’s spa director.

 The waterfall whirpool and eucalyptus steam room are also perks offered to each guest.
 Each January is Wellness Month at Evensong, where guests can take complimentary body classes, healthy living workshops and special spa treatments.

 Insider Tip: “(Your) spa visit is enhanced with the Evensong Labyrinth Ritual," says Kosti.
 "It’s the spa’s focal point, and this self-guided walk prepares the mind before spa treatments and assists in the relaxation process.”